Portland Sailing Center

 Calf-high sea boots are nice, but loose fitting boat shoes with plenty of extra wool socks can be very satisfactory.

 Bunks: Messenger has a cabin with double bunk forward, a cabin with double bunk astern, and a double bunk and single bunk in the main salon, amidships.
 There is plenty of room, as sailboats go.
 We guarantee that you will not have to share a small berth with a stranger.
 The closest you might be is sharing the broad double in the main salon, a large airy space.
 The boat is unheated but will stay generally well above 50 degrees in the cabin.
-For Off Shore you may be on call even while off watch, so you might sleep in your clothing.
-Heavy sleeping bags are therefore not recommended, but long underwear is.
+Heavy sleeping bags are not recommended, but long underwear is.

 Heads: Messenger has two heads, one of which is always offered for ladies only.
 These are manual pump toilets, fairly easy to operate, instructions are posted.
 Separate bags are provided for non-flushables.
-Both heads have showers, but the coin-op showers at our ports of call are usually more convenient, and they have tons of hot water.
+No showers, but coin-op showers are sometimes available at our ports of call.

 General